rolandtoth/AdminOnSteroids/README.md

 - **Highlight rows on hover**: adds a slight background color on the hovered row.
 Works in pagelists and data tables (eg. Finder, modules list, etc).
 In pagelists an opened state item gets bold and a darker underline.
 - **Show page IDs**: adds the page ID after each page name in a superscript (visible for superusers only)
-- **Add Wipe button to delete page permanently**: adds a new extra action to pagelist items called "Wipe".
-Clicking on this will show a confirmation message and on second click the page will be permanently deleted (bypassing the Trash).
+- **Add Delete button to delete page permanently**: adds a new extra action to pagelist items called "Delete".
+Clicking on this will show a confirmation link and clicking on this the page will be permanently deleted (bypassing the Trash).
 The feature is disabled on pages having child pages and it's visible for superusers only.